 Comprehensive vs. collision insurance

-Comprehensive and collision coverage are optional types of car insurance that pay to repair or replace your car in certain situations.
+Comprehensive and collision insurance are optional types of car insurance coverage that pay to repair or replace your car in certain situations.

 Collision coverage pays for: